-The Delaware Municipal Electric Corporation ("DEMEC") is a public corporation constituted as a joint action agency and a wholesale electric utility that represents nine municipal electric distribution utilities located in the State of Delaware.
+The Delaware Municipal Electric Corporation ("DEMEC") is a public corporation constituted as a joint action agency and a wholesale electric utility that represents eight municipal electric distribution utilities located in the State of Delaware.
 The creation of DEMEC was made possible by an act of the Delaware General Assembly on June 6, 1978, and the entity was incorporated on July 12, 1979.
-The members of DEMEC include all the major municipalities in Delaware except Wilmington.
-The DEMEC members are: Newark, New Castle, Middletown, Dover, Smyrna, Seaford, Lewes, Clayton and Milford.
+The members of DEMEC include all the major cities and towns in Delaware except Dover and Wilmington.
+The DEMEC members are: Newark, New Castle, Middletown, Smyrna, Seaford, Lewes, Clayton and Milford.

-The mission of DEMEC is to advance the principles of public power community ownership and provide competitive, reliable energy supply and services to its members' stakeholders and customers.
-The nine DEMEC member utilities combined serve about 69,000 end-use meters and a population of about 129,000, with a combined peak demand of 465.6 MW in 2016.
+The mission of DEMEC is to support its members' success and relevance, by delivering excellence in competitive, reliable, sustainable power supply and innovative services, advancing the benefits of community-owned utilities.
+The eight DEMEC member utilities combined to serve approximately 103,800 people through nearly 48,000 end-use meters with a combined peak demand of 304.3 MW in 2020.
 The DEMEC member distribution systems vary in size and character.
-The largest is Dover, with 23,380 meters, while the smallest, Clayton, has only 1,350 meters.
+The largest is Newark with over 12,700 meters, while the smallest, Clayton, has about 1,550 meters.
 Over the past ten years, all of the member systems have experienced annual growth rates well above the national average.
-The members are primarily distribution utilities, but Dover owns some generation assets.
-Dover's total peak demand was 170.7 MW in 2016 and its generating capacity was about 181 MW.
-Eight of the nine members receive 100% of their power requirements from DEMEC ("Full Requirements Members" or "FRMs") and the other member, Dover, receives partial requirements service ("Partial Requirements Member").
-DEMEC supplies these requirements from a portfolio of owned generation assets and bilateral contracts with third-party suppliers, and through participation in the PJM regional markets.
-In addition to power supply, DEMEC provides legal and technical consulting services to its members, as well as representation in the federal and regional arenas regarding electric industry regulation and operation.
-DEMEC provides its members with the benefits of joint and combined buying power.
-DEMEC also assists member utilities in customer retention, economic development, customer education, capital finance, system improvements and technical information sharing efforts for improved operating efficiency in their individual systems.
+The members are primarily distribution utilities.

+All Eight members receive 100% of their power requirements from DEMEC (Full Requirements Members)).
+DEMEC supplies these requirements from a diversified portfolio of owned generation assets, bilateral contracts with third-party suppliers, and through participation in the PJM Interconnection, LLC ("PJM") regional markets.
+DEMEC provides legal and technical consulting services to its members, as well as representation in the federal and regional arenas regarding electric industry regulation and operation.
+DEMEC further provides its members with the benefits of joint and combined buying power, customer retention, economic development, customer education, capital finance, system improvement, best practice training and technical information reporting to improve operating efficiency in their individual systems.

+B-2

-\ The 2016 coincidental peak of DEMEC's eight Full Requirements Members ("FRMs")
+^{} The 2020 coincidental peak of DEMEC's eight Full Requirements Members ("FRMs")